-The 10 applications were approved following consultation with Natural Resources Wales and were deemed to have fully met the requirements of TAN 15.
+The 4 applications were approved following consultation with Natural Resources Wales and were deemed to have fully met the requirements of TAN 15 (with relevant conditions attached to the planning permissions as appropriate).
 Accordingly, it is considered that the relevant policies within the LDP are being implemented effectively.

-An updated version of TAN15 is expected to be in place in 2024, with more stringent requirements for applicants in relation to flood risk, and a greater emphasis on directing development away from flood plains.
+An updated version of TAN15 is due for publication, with more stringent requirements for applicants in relation to flood risk, and a greater emphasis on directing development away from flood plains.
 This will need to be closely monitored in future reports.